efexel/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 1. Rolling up each measurement into a mean for each unique subject/activity
 1. Saving the tidy dataset to the current working directory as "tidy.txt"

-# Data Columns
+## Output Data Columns

-The resulting file, tidy.txt, contains the following columns:
+The resulting file, tidy.txt, contains the following columns.
+All variables are the mean of all measurement values for each unique subject and activity combination.

+Variables ending in X, Y, or Z represent the measurements along the X, Y, and axis.
+Items not ending in X, Y, or Z represent the mean of all axis combined in order to measure the magnitude of the movement.

+Variables beginning with t are time based measurements.
+Variables beginning with f are frequency based measurements.

 * **subject_id**: ID of subject that data was collected from
 * **activity_name**:  Activity being performed